Nebula-ITA-2026/Nebula-OSINT/README.md

 2) then cd NebulaOsint

-3)then pip install -r requirements.txt and then: python3 tool.py
+3) then pip install -r requirements.txt and then: python3 tool.py

 4) python3 tool.py